-I‘ve already told you guys all about mine and Adams recent New York City elopement, however I wanted to share our Chester Zoo wedding reception with you too.
+I‘ve already told you all about mine and Adams recent New York City elopement, however, I wanted to share our Chester Zoo wedding reception with you too.

-Due to the nature of the actual ceremony, we wanted something to celebrate our marriage with friends and family at home.
-We’d looked at several different hotels and halls to host a UK based reception, but found ourselves facing overpriced hire charges and various other issues.
-Feeling underwhelmed, we began to search for slightly more alternative venues.
+Because our actual wedding ceremony was so intimate, Adam and I wanted to host a reception so that we could celebrate our marriage with friends and family at home.
+We’d looked at several UK hotels and halls but found ourselves facing overpriced hire charges and various other issues.

 The main priority was to find a location that would suit both of our families; the majority of mine are based in the Manchester area and most of Adam’s family are in North Wales.
 We actually almost put a hefty payment down for a reception at a 4* hotel near Llangollen, but something in the back of my mind knew that we’d simply be settling.

-I stubbornly scoured the internet and came across Oakfield Manor in Chester Zoo.
+I scoured the internet for an alternative and came across Oakfield Manor (now The Oakfield) at Chester Zoo.
 Featured on ‘The Secret Life of the Zoo’ and seeped in rich history, this is somewhere that I spent a lot of my childhood and have since enjoyed many days out there with my own family.
-Adam and I are also massive animal lovers and visited Chester Zoo together in the early days of our relationship.

-Assuming that this stunning venue would be way outside of our modest budget, I sent them a hopeful email and swiftly forgot all about it.
+Assuming that this stunning venue would be way outside of our modest budget, I sent them a hopeful email and swiftly forgot about it.
 A few days later, I was informed that not only was our preferred date available, but the quote came back a lot cheaper than expected.
-I was away on my sisters hen do that weekend but Adam went for look around and booked it there and then!

-Fast forward to 22nd October 2016, we arrived at Chester Zoo armed with a little team of wonderful friends and family and began to decorate the manor.
+Fast forward to 22 October 2016, we arrived at Chester Zoo armed with a little team of wonderful friends and family and began to decorate the manor.
 In all fairness, the backdrop was so beautiful that it required minimal effort.
-Built in 1885, it boasts various ornate fireplaces, wooden panelled walls and original Tudor-style features.
+Built in 1885, it boasts various ornate fireplaces, wooden panelled walls, three reception rooms and original Tudor-style features.
 With the addition of some floral bunting, fresh flowers and bookish paper fans, we were all set.

 The guests began to arrive and it was the best feeling in the world, seeing all of our loved ones under one roof.
-I spotted an old friend who had come down from Newcastle with her new husband and gave her the biggest hug of my life!
 A few weeks before our wedding, Adam and I realised that our respective parents haven’t actually met each other before so it was the perfect opportunity to introduce the family to my brand new in-laws.

-We’d opted for fresh bacon and sausage sandwiches with a side of wedges as an evening snack and these seemed to go down well!
-Our cake was 2 tiers of simple, fresh lemon sponge by the lovely guys over at Sponge.
+We’d opted for fresh bacon and sausage sandwiches with a side of wedges as an evening snack and these seemed to go down well with our guests.
+Our wedding cake consisted of 2 tiers of simple lemon sponge filled with buttercream and lemon curd from Sponge.
 I received one of their ‘cake cards’ for my birthday a few years ago and was taken by just how fresh and light it was, making them the natural choice for our wedding.

-We also ordered almost 100 individual, boxed sponges in various flavours, including classic Victoria Sponge, Bakewell, Chocolate, Chocolate Orange, Lemon and Apple Crumble.
-Alongside our sweet buffet (including the mountains of candy corn we brought back from America!) these were very popular with our guests.
-So much so, that by the time Adam and I got around to trying one later that night, we were left with only a handful of gluten free Victoria sponges!
-They still tasted amazing though and it’s the perfect excuse for me to buy more cake for us 😉
+We also ordered 120 individual sponges a variety of flavours, including classic Victoria Sponge, Bakewell, Chocolate, Chocolate Orange, Lemon and Apple Crumble.
+Alongside our sweet buffet with mountains of candy corn and other USA favourites that we brought back from America, these also proved popular.
+So much so that by the time Adam and I got around to trying one later that night, they had all been snapped up.

 We’d hired our friend and professional photographer, Abigail Joan, to take some snaps of the evening.
-The last thing we wanted were posed, awkward shots of the family, so we asked her to be as natural as possible.
-We were not disappointed!
-We actually received our digital album back within a week of the reception and the results were just perfect.
-If you like what you see, head on over to her website to find out more (a shameless but thoroughly deserved plug!)
+The last thing we wanted was posed, awkward shots of the family, so we asked her to be as inconspicuous as possible.
+We received our digital album back within a week of the reception and the pictures were perfect.

-One of my friends (who has the best taste in music) eventually took over the playlist and by 11pm, the dance floor was full.
-She ended the night with Frank Sinatra’s ‘New York’ which was amazing!
 Adam and I went back to Oakfield Manor the next morning to help clear up and collect our decorations, only to find that the staff had pretty much done it all for us.
-They were so helpful and lovely throughout both the reception and the prior organisation; I cannot recommend them enough.
-We even got a sneak peek of the incredible cheetahs on our way out, prompting us to plan our next family day at Chester Zoo soon!
+They were incredibly helpful throughout both the reception and the prior organisation; I absolutely cannot recommend them enough.
+I just wish that we could do it all over again!